Mold needs moisture to survive, and the troublesome microorganisms get it in abundance in the dark and dank basement environments.

 Basements tend to have high levels of humidity, which is generally persistent.
 This is especially relevant if you live in an area where the climate is humid or near large water bodies such as a lake.

 Condensation build-up can occur when there are temperature fluctuations.
-This mostly occurs during the winter and can lead to the growth of mold.
+This mainly occurs during the winter and can lead to the growth of mold.
 Condensation can gather on windows, metal pipes, concrete, and even walls and floor tiles.

 You can also control basement mold by regularly cleaning your basement.
 Move any boxes or items on the floor to check for moisture or dampness and immediately fix any leakage.
-Here are some tips to prevent mold growth in your baseement:
+Here are some tips to prevent mold growth in your basement:

 In simple terms, yes, mold can spread from your basement to all-around your house through its spores.
 It is essential to act fast and get mold remediated to ensure that it does not spread around your home.
 Once the mold is growing in the basement, an increased volume of spores will disperse in the air and continue spreading the mold around your home.